caciitg/Air-Quality-Index-Prediction/README.md

 2. Dataset preprocessing/cleaning(maximising its information content) + Data
 Visualization using Seaborn/Matplotlib
 3. Used time series forecasting methods to predict AQI at any given time using models like Arima, Sarimax, etc.
 4. For each day, we collect the original data from getambee.com's API, which gets added to the training dataset.
-We predict AQi for the next 7 days.
+We predict AQI for the next 7 days.
 5. If someone searches for the AQI at a date that's before than or equal to the current date, they will get the information from the original dataset.
 However, if they want the index for some point in the future, the predicted AQI will be displayed.
 6. A cron job runs that scrapes the data, updates the database daily and runs the ML function.
 7. To save the data, we run shell commands from python script.